genoa-logic-group/itaca-workshop-2021/venue.md

 1. your temperature will be checked, to ensure it is at most 37.5°C, and
 2. your Green Pass will be checked (you also need need to have an ID card with you).
+3. you have to fill out and sign the form available [here](https://intranet.unige.it/sites/intranet.unige.it/files/autocertificazione_esterni_def_231020.pdf).
+Printed copies of the form will be available at the workshop entrance, and we shall assist participants who do not speak Italian.

 When inside the building you must: